5 Fatal portfolio mistakes and 1 thing that fixes all of them

 You cannot leave your value up to interpretation.
 Literally spell it out.

-👉 Start with a project description or brief.
-You can explain everything your audience needs to know by including a project brief.
+👉 Explain everything your audience needs to know by including a project brief.
 You can get very detailed or use a simplified version.

 Here’s the simplified version: